 At the time of application, DO applicants select specific DO occupational specialties (SOO, TO, CMO, OO).
 Competitive applicants will continue to be asked to identify their DO occupational specialty preference(s) at various stages in the hiring process.
 It is not unusual for applicants to adjust their preference as they progress and learn more about the expectations and requirements of each occupational specialty.

 ALL POSITIONS REQUIRE RELOCATION TO THE WASHINGTON DC METROPOLITAN AREA.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.

-Important Notice: Friends, family, individuals, or organizations may be interested to learn that you are an applicant for or an employee of the CIA.
+Important Notice: Friends, family, individuals, or organizations may be interested to learn that you are seeking employment with the CIA.
 Their interest, however, may not be benign or in your best interest.
-You cannot control whom they would tell.
-We therefore ask you to exercise discretion and good judgment in disclosing your interest in a position with the Agency.
+Once you reveal your interest you lose control of that information.
+We ask all applicants to exercise discretion and good judgment in disclosing your interest in a position with the CIA.
 You will receive further guidance on this topic as you proceed through your CIA employment processing.

 An equal opportunity employer and a drug-free work force.